felix-d/dockelixir/README.md

 cluster, we can achieve continuous blue-green deployments on stateless applications with little overhead.

-## Run development cluster with watchers.
+## Run development cluster with watchers

 *TODO*